opensearch-project/sql/sql-jdbc/README.md

 ```
 ### Connecting using the DataSource interface

-The driver also provides a javax.sql.DataSource implementation via the `com.amazon.opendistroforelasticsearch.jdbc.OpenSearchDataSource` class that can be used to obtain a connection.
+The driver also provides a javax.sql.DataSource implementation via the `org.opensearch.jdbc.OpenSearchDataSource` class that can be used to obtain a connection.
 Here are some typical code samples:

 * Connect to localhost on port 9200 with no authentication over a plain connection